 Lee has co-authored every major piece of legislation dealing with global HIV/AIDS issues.
 She has worked to strengthen the relations between the United States and its Caribbean neighbors and to promote dialogue through education exchange programs, travel, and fair trade.
 Lee also worked to end the ineffective embargo against Cuba.
 In 2005, due to her dedication to international projects, Lee was nominated for the Nobel Peace Prize along with women from 150 countries as part of the international project, 1000 Women for Peace.

-For more information on Lee's policy subject areas, committee appointments and sponsored/co-sponsored legislation in the U.S. House of Representatives, please visit her profile on https://www.congress.gov.
+For more information on Lee's policy subject areas, committee appointments and sponsored/co-sponsored legislation during her time in the U.S. House of Representatives, please visit her profile on https://www.congress.gov.

 Speeches